-U.S. Senator from Mississippi
+United States Senator from Mississippi

 Roger F. Wicker has represented Mississippi in the United States Senate since December 2007.
-During his time in the Senate, Wicker has championed pro-growth policies to create jobs and has worked to reduce spending, limit federal overreach, and maintain a strong national defense.
+During his time in the U.S. Senate, Wicker has championed pro-growth policies to create jobs and has worked to reduce spending, limit federal overreach, and maintain a strong national defense.

-He is a member of the Senate Republican leadership team, and served as chairman of the National Republican Senatorial Committee during the 114th Congress.
+He is a member of the Senate Republican leadership team and served as Chairman of the National Republican Senatorial Committee during the 114th Congress.
 As a member of the Senate Armed Services Committee, he chairs the Subcommittee on Seapower.

-Wicker is also a member of the Commerce, Science, and Transportation Committee, serving as chairman of the Subcommittee on Communications, Technology, Innovation, and the Internet; Environment and Public Works Committee; Rules Committee; and the Joint Committee on Printing.
+Wicker is also a member of the Commerce, Science, and Transportation Committee, serving as Chairman of the Subcommittee on Communications, Technology, Innovation, and the Internet; Environment and Public Works Committee; Rules Committee; and the Joint Committee on Printing.
 He is Chairman of the U.S. Helsinki Commission and Vice President of the OSCE’s Parliamentary Assembly.
-Wicker is also a member of the U.S. Merchant Marine Academy Congressional Board of Visitors.
+Senator Wicker is also a member of the U.S. Merchant Marine Academy Congressional Board of Visitors.

 Senator Wicker served on active duty in the U.S. Air Force and then joined the Air Force Reserve.
 He retired from the Reserve in 2004 with the rank of lieutenant colonel.

 Senator Wicker is married to the former Gayle Long of Tupelo.
-They have three children: Margaret and son-in-law Manning McPhillips; Caroline and son-in-law Kirk Sims; and McDaniel Wicker and his wife Kellee; and five grandchildren: Caroline, Henry, Maury Beth, Virginia McPhillips, and Evelyn Sims.
+They have three children: Margaret, and son-in-law, Manning McPhillips; Caroline, and son-in-law, Kirk Sims; and McDaniel Wicker, and his wife, Kellee; and five grandchildren: Caroline, Henry, Maury Beth, Virginia McPhillips, and Evelyn Sims.